 It also uses up more upstream bandwidth (1,000 mbit per second vs. only 500 mbit/s

-Moreover, if you have existing front door and garage door opener systems, Ring won’t be able to work with them.
+Moreover, if you have an existing doorbell door station system on your front door and garage door, the Ring doorbell won’t be able to work with them.
 You can check out my full review of the Ring here.

 Video doorbells make your home safer and more secure by allowing you to see who’s at the door without having to open it.
-The Doorbird D101 is a great product to consider as it has the best camera with sharp live feeds and a well-designed app, even when it is very basic and rudimentary.
+The Doorbird D101 , as seen from our Doorbird review, is a great product to consider as it has the best camera with sharp live feeds and a well-designed app, even when it is very basic and rudimentary.

 It also has the most potential for more integration with other smart home systems in the future.

 However, you really would have to be very patient when you’re installing it and it does feel like you are paying a premium for promised functionalities and integrations that may or may not come.